qVipoL/SmartCoffeeMachine/README.md

 ## Info

-A Smart coffee machine project buit with: NestJS, PostgreSQL, Redis, BullMQ and ReactJS.
+A Smart coffee machine project buit with: NestJS, PostgreSQL, Redis, BullMQ, Prisma and ReactJS + MUI.
 What can you do?

 - You can order for a specific date and time.